-Dementia & Palliative Care
+Dementia and Palliative Care

 Dementia is a deterioration of the brain.
 Although the disease progresses slowly, it finally causes the brain to stop working.
 Families caring for a loved one with dementia need a lot of support and assistance, and getting palliative care early is important.